Bay to Birdwood: Description

-The Bay to Birdwood is now one of the biggest historical motoring celebrations of its type globally, including cars dating back to the early 1900s.
-Since 2020, the annual event welcomes all historic vehicles regardless of manufacturing year.
+The RAA Bay to Birdwood is now one of the largest historical motoring celebrations of its type globally, including vehicles dating back to the early 1900s.
+Since 2020, the annual event welcomes all historic vehicles 30 years and older.

-The event organisers, the History Trust of South Australia, curates the proportion and representative numbers of different eras of motoring heritage with an emphasis on early motoring and pivotal significant periods in motoring history.
-Thousands of spectators line the approximately 70 km route to view the passing parade of historic motoring from vantage points along the side of the road.
+The event organisers, the History Trust of South Australia, curate the proportion and representative numbers of different eras of motoring heritage with an emphasis on early motoring and pivotal significant periods in motoring history.
+Thousands of spectators line the approximately 70 km route to view the passing parade of historic motoring from vantage points along the side of the road (SA Police estimates are of 90,000 plus).
 The run includes antique, veteran, vintage, post-war/early-classic, classic, post-classic and modern classic cars, motorbikes, buses, military vehicles and occasionally fire engines.

-The Bay to Birdwood starts on the Adelaide foreshore, leaving from Barratt Reserve in the Adelaide suburb of West Beach.
+The RAA Bay to Birdwood starts on the Adelaide foreshore, leaving from Barratt Reserve in the Adelaide suburb of West Beach.
 It concludes at the National Motor Museum in the Adelaide Hills town of Birdwood, approximately 70 km from the Start.
-Participants and spectators can view the hundreds of entrant vehicles displayed in the grounds of the museum.
+Participants and spectators can view the hundreds of entrant vehicles displayed on the grounds of the museum.
 Many drivers dress in attire to match the period of their vehicle.